 Skills and materials shortages causing delays, increasing costs for data centres

-Skills and materials are struggling to keep pace with data centre demand, a new report has revealed.
+Skills and materials are struggling to keep pace with data center demand, a new report has revealed.

-The Data Centre Cost Index 2021 from Turner & Townsend points to sustained demand through 2021/22, but also headwinds for the sector as global material and labour shortages cause delays and price volatility.
+The Data Center Cost Index 2021 from Turner & Townsend points to sustained demand through 2021/22, but also headwinds for the sector as global material and labour shortages cause delays and price volatility.

 The Index of cost/watt in key locations points to rising investment interest in secondary and tertiary markets, including those in Europe and parts of Latin America and Africa.

-The report shows global material shortages are causing delays to data centre construction and escalating costs in the face of rapidly accelerating demand.
+The report shows global material shortages are causing delays to data center construction and escalating costs in the face of rapidly accelerating demand.

-The research analyses construction input costs – including labour and materials – across 44 key markets, alongside industry sentiment and insight from a survey of over 200 data centre professionals.
-This year, Tokyo moved to first place as the most expensive market for data centre construction at $12.50 per watt, ahead of last year’s top market Zurich (now $12.0 per watt).
+The research analyses construction input costs – including labour and materials – across 44 key markets, alongside industry sentiment and insight from a survey of over 200 data center professionals.
+This year, Tokyo moved to first place as the most expensive market for data center construction at $12.50 per watt, ahead of last year’s top market Zurich (now $12.0 per watt).